 - Persistent aching or stiffness along the spine, from the base of the neck to the hips

-- Sharp, localized pain in the neck, upper or lower back – especially after heavy lifting or other strenuous activity
+- Sharp, localized pain in the neck, upper or lower back – especially on movement or other activity

-- Chronic ache in mid or lower back after sitting or standing for extended periods
+- Dull aching in the mid or lower back after sitting or standing for extended periods

 - Pain that radiates from the low back to the buttock, thigh, calf or toes

-- Inability to stand up straight without severe muscle spasms in the back or neck
+- Inability to stand up straight without severe pain or muscle spasm in the back or neck